Uvneshkumar/KnowTheMovies/README.md

 # KnowTheMovies
-An Android App to know the details about the movie.
+An Android App to know details about movies.
 This is implemented with MVVM Architecture.
 The API is powered by TMDB.